-Focus on Women I half unit
+Focus on Women I

-An interdisciplinary course presenting a variety of perspectives on the role, function and expression of women, particularly focussing on the social sciences.
+half uni

+An introduction to Women's Studies with emphasis on the diversity of women's lives.
 Topics will include women's relations to work, family, health, education, race, class, sexuality and violence.
 Note: Students who have received credit for WOMS 1102 may not take this course for credit.